ADVANCED TUTORIALS

 Natural Project Planning

-To achieve relaxed control of your life you need:
+To gain comfortable control of your life you need:

-1. Clearly define the results or projects you need to achieve.
+- Define clearly the outcomes or projects you need to accomplish.

-2. Define the next actions you must take to achieve those results.
+- Identify the next actions needed to move towards those results.

-3. And put the necessary reminders in a trusted system that you can review regularly.
+- Then place the necessary reminders into a trusted system you review regularly.

-Most of the time, processing things this way is enough, but from time to time a new project appears that is not easy to start, either because it has a certain complexity or because it’s something you have never faced before.
+In most cases this approach suffices, but occasionally you’ll encounter a new project that’s hard to initiate—either because it’s complex or because it’s unfamiliar.
 In these cases you need to develop a more rigorous structure, with different components, sequences of actions and priorities.

-Natural Project Planning is very efficient in this regard, because it creates a lot of value from minimal effort.
+Natural Project Planning is highly effective for such cases—it delivers significant value with minimal effort.
 It consists of five steps, which are actually the steps your brain uses when faced with any task:

 Let’s see how you can apply this planning model to start a specific project with FacileThings: Set up a home office.